BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 Communication with on-premises - linking the azure cloud resources with local resources which reside in the data center, using VPN (point to site, site to site or with azure expressRoute as a private, high speed, dedicated connection.

-Routing network traffic - control how traffic is routed in the virtual network, using route tables, gateways and other servies.
+Routing network traffic - control how traffic is routed in the virtual network, using route tables, gateways and other services.

 Filtering network traffic - using inbound and outbound security rules, and running a firewall.